 These policies have been in place since 2013 or later, but were only written for posterity in 2015 and added upon in 2020:

-_ - Guides are based on data, pros’ feedback, user discussions and observed matches.
-A second revision is published across two weeks.
+- Guides are based on data, pros’ feedback, user discussions and observed matches.

 _ - Hero builds are constructed under the assumption that the player is performing well.
 There’s a Situational Items tab to alleviate challenges if the player is underperforming or playing versus specific counters.